 Day 3 – Cattedrale di San Nicola Pellegrino in Trani & Castel del Monte

 The magnificent Cattedrale di San Nicola Pellegrino in Trani occupies a prominent position next to the clear waters of the Adriatic and has one of the largest crypts in the world – the World Heritage site of Castel del Monte features an unusual octagonal layout and eight equally octagonal towers, built in the 13th century as a monument for Emperor Frederick II.

 Day 4 – Matera & Altamura

-Matera’s Sassi dwellings are carved out of the rock and are believed to be the best example of cave dwelling in the Mediterranean – Altamura was founded by Frederick II and is home to a magnificent cathedral dating from the 1300’s and the Museo Archeologico housing finds from Neolithic times.
+A guided tour explores Matera’s Sassi dwellings which are carved out of the rock and are believed to be the best example of cave dwelling in the Mediterranean – Altamura was founded by Frederick II and is home to a magnificent cathedral dating from the 1300’s and the Museo Archeologico housing finds from Neolithic times.

 Day 5 – Ostuni & Martina Franca

 Guided tour of delightful Ostuni, stretched over three hilltops and providing extraordinary views with its white washed houses standing out against the pink tinged brown of its principal buildings – Martina Franca’s jewel is its picturesque historic centre with a memorable maze of winding alleys, where whitewashed simplicity sits side by side with Baroque extravagance.

 Day 6 – Lecce (with included lunch)

 Guided tour of Baroque architecture in the ‘pink city’ of Lecce and the Roman Amphitheatre – included light buffet lunch in Lecce in an historic palazzo – time to wander at your leisure through the piazzas, market and winding streets or to enjoy the serenity of the 16th century Basilica della Santa Croce.

 Day 7 – Grotto di Castellana, Polignano a Mare & farewell dinner

 Guided tour of the Grotto di Castellana, a complex of underground limestone caves and caverns estimated to be 50 million years old – Polignano a Mare is dramatically located on top of cliffs overlooking the clear waters of the Adriatic – return to the hotel before an optional farewell dinner of typical Puglian cuisine at the Masseria Papaperta farmhouse.

 Day 8 – Puglia